MateoAponte/Pokedex/README.md

 To manage the information and print the components is used the `Statefull and Stateless pattern`

+To manage the PokeList is used a `Virtual Scroll` to prevents the overload of the browser at the moment of render all the Pokemon.

 # How to Setup the project

 ### 1. Install Node: